Pratyaksh Mehrotra

 I'm trying to minimize bias.
 Believe me.

-In a shock, last month, Twitter introduced an absurd new policy that blocked all links to some rival social media platforms, two of the most prominent of them being Meta's Instagram and Twitter's FOSS & decentralized alternative, Mastodon.
+Last month, Twitter introduced an absurd new policy that blocked all links to some rival social media platforms, two of the most prominent of them being Meta's Instagram and Twitter's FOSS & decentralized alternative, Mastodon.

 But...